 Result of this approach:

-- The conversion of the page to "Full HTML" means the page was now locked and only editable by only Site Managers, who would then need to either know how to write HTML to update the content, or was willing to lose all the work by switching the page back to "Basic HTML".
+- The conversion of the page to "Full HTML" means the page was now locked and only editable by Site Managers, who would then need to either know how to write HTML to update the content or be willing to lose all the work by switching the page back to "Basic HTML".

 - Mobile design in this example would be broken.